 Let’s Keep The Conversations About Money Going

-How do you use creative questions lists?
+How do you use creative question lists?
 Have these conversation starters about money, finances, and saving helped you to grow?
-Where’s your favorite place to go though discussion questions with your loved one?
+Where’s your favorite place to go through discussion questions with your loved one?
 What conversation starters about money would you add to this list?
-Please feel free to share your stories, ideas, and money talk adventures in the comments below!
+Please feel free to share your stories, ideas, and money-talk adventures in the comments below.